oliversavio/oliversavio.github.io/_posts/2021-01-24-learning-gradient-descent-with-code.md

 Loss: 0.852117 m: 0.956573 c:0.227743
 {% endhighlight %}

-Plugging in the last values of `m` and `c` and graphing the resultant line along with the actual values give us this result.
+Plugging in the last values of `m` and `c` and plotting the resultant line on a graph along with the actual values give us this result.

 ![Gradient_Descent]({{ site.url }}/img/gd_2.png)